Privy digging: Related topics and history

 Privy diggers, along with dump diggers and other historical diggers are enthusiastic about making their own discoveries and will get sufficiently dirty as a result.
 Though there are some exceptions this work is usually done by hand and requires a remarkable degree of persistence and tenacity.
 Career level diggers are obsessive by nature, sometimes achieving considerable skill with the various forms of privy digging techniques available.
 Some privy diggers also use a metal detector to pinpoint old coins and other easy to miss metal objects.
 Some privy diggers are metal detectorists and some metal detectorists are also privy diggers, dump diggers and so on.
 However, each designation is a specific subject on its own.

+In 2015, Melissa and Matthew Dunphy discovered 2 privies while renovating a former magic theater that they had just purchased in Old City, Philadelphia.
+The first privy was only 6 feet deep, while the second extended 19 and a half feet.
+During the excavation they found thousands of pieces of broken ceramics, bottles, and animals bones with some of the items dating back to the 1700s.
+The couple has a podcast titled The Boghouse, where they talk about their privy-digging experiences.
+Melissa Dunphy has also written an opera titled Alice Tierney based on their experiences as citizen archeologists.
+They opera tells the story of a woman who died under mysterious circumstances on her property in 1880.

 Privy digging has things in common with dump digging and to some degree treasure hunting and garbology but is none of these exclusively as it involves salvaging the contents of defunct privies more than anything else.
 Privy digging and dump digging are equally concerned with antique bottles and related items.
 Though many exceptions exist in most instances even the oldest dump-bottles are not as old as privy bottles can be.

 Dumps are commonly associated with bottles and trash manufactured between the 1880s-1920s.
 This was a time when everyday bottles were being mass-produced annually by the hundreds of millions.
 They were reused less and often thrown away rather than recycled due to their relatively inexpensive production costs.

 Many bottles were still being mouth-blown and their lips formed by assorted tooling devices as late as 1915-20.
 The patent for the first fully automatic bottle machine, the Owens Automatic Bottle Machine, was not issued until 1903.
 And by 1906 it was swiftly replacing the old method at glasshouses nationwide.
 Early examples of machine made bottles manufactured between about 1906 and 1915 often resemble their predecessors in shape and color and can be nominally valuable for that reason.